OpenSPP/documentation/docs/glossary.rst

    Compliance verification processing
        The process of verifying that :term:`beneficiaries<beneficiaries>` have complied with program :term:`conditionalities<conditionalities>`.
-This process could include preparation and distribution of :term:`beneficiary<beneficiary>` lists; gathering, recording, entering, processing, and transmittal of data on compliance (or on noncompliance); and taking decisions as to whether :term:`beneficiaries<beneficiaries>` have complied with the :term:`conditionalities<conditionalities>`.
+This process could include preparation and distribution of :term:`beneficiary<beneficiary>` lists; gathering, recording, entering, processing, and transmittal of data on compliance (or on noncompliance); and taking decisions as to whether beneficiaries have complied with the conditionalities.

        | 🇫🇷 Processus de vérification de la conformité
        | 🇪🇸 Procesamiento de la verificación del cumplimiento